tamari92/kf2-tournament/rules.md

 - Game Music
 - Menu Sounds / FX

-ALL other changes not in the above list are **forbidden** and will be seen as a breach of competitive integrity.
+ALL other changes not in the above list are **forbidden** and shall be seen as a breach of competitive integrity.

 Changes to ZED models & sounds which attempt to make it easier to see or hear them, and changes to any environmental textures or sounds in an attempt to make it easier to see or navigate the environment are especially forbidden, as they give players an unfair competitive advantage.